jugnugs/rock-paper-scissors/README.md

 # Rock Paper Scissors

-A currently console-based simulation of the game "Rock, Paper, Scissors."
-User is prompted to play for 5 rounds and the results are printed to the console.
+A web-based simulation of the game "Rock, Paper, Scissors."

 Created as part of The Odin Project curriculum